AWG Private Chefs Logo

 3. Sauvignon Blanc and Dungeness Crab

-Seen by some as an absolute holiday season mandate, or a "Christmas Crab" tradition, these sweet Dungeness Crab, are perfect just cooked and cleaned.
-Alternatively, if you want to spice things up a notch, toss a cooked, cracked, and cleaned crab in your wok with a little extra virgin olive oil, garlic, and some Mae Ploy sweet chili sauce.
-Flash wok toss them, and serve them with a beautifully chilled bottle of Sauvignon Blanc.
+Considered by many as an absolute holiday season tradition—a true "Christmas Crab" affair—these sweet Dungeness crabs are simply divine when cooked and cleaned.
+However, if you're up for a little culinary adventure, here's a tantalizing twist: take a cooked, cracked, and cleaned crab, toss it into your sizzling wok with a drizzle of extra virgin olive oil, garlic, and a touch of Mae Ploy sweet chili sauce.
+Give them a quick flash wok toss, and serve them alongside a perfectly chilled bottle of Sauvignon Blanc, the secret to delicious wine and food pairing bliss.

 Chef Tip: Toss a 1/2 of a glass of whatever wine you will be pairing with the crab in the wok when you are cooking the crab, to build a beautifully garlicky rich broth to dip some freshly baked Boudin San Francisco Sourdough bread into.
 Mmmmm...
 My mouth is totally watering right now!